Just for Parents

-Help your student settle on his or her major by encouraging your student to visit the Career Services Center or talk with their academic advisor.
+Help your student settle on their major by encouraging your student to visit Advising and Career Services or talk with their academic advisor.
 Remind your student that changing a major is very common and that college is the perfect time to explore different career options.

-While your child is now on his or her own, they may still need help with finances and learning how to budget money.
+While your loved one is now on their own, they may still need help with finances and learning how to budget money.

 Help your student develop a workable and realistic budget and determine how much you can afford to contribute to your student's education and how much has to be covered by loans, scholarships, grants, or part-time jobs.

 It's normal to be homesick, but there are simple things you can do to help alleviate homesickness.
 Here are a few tips:

 WRITE TO YOUR STUDENTS EVEN IF THEY DON'T WRITE BACK!